kestred/philomath/notes.md

  * Its nice to have some distinction between types and other identifiers
- * Frequently, this is accomplished by using PascalCase and snake_case for one or the other; this is where user preference comes in, I like PascalTypes and snake_values, except that I dislike Int, Float, etc, dislike inverting the cases, and dislike builtins being inconsistent
+ * Frequently, this is accomplished by using PascalCase and snake_case for one or the other; this is where user preference comes in, I like PascalTypes and snake_values, except that I dislike Int, I8, Float, F32, etc, and dislike builtins being inconsistent, and haven't been used to the inverse for awhile

 Compromise:
- * Unlike C/C++, Philomath is a context free grammar;
+ * Unlike C++, Philomath is a context free grammar;
-   with a context free grammar, it is easy to add syntax highlighting which correctly highlights any part of the code the programmer deems relevant
- * Ergo, it isn't as necessary to distinguish between types and variables by naming convention (ie. naming convention can be used to annotate other info)
+   with a context free grammar, it is easy to add syntax highlighting which correctly highlights any part of the code the programmer would like to notice Ergo, it isn't as necessary to distinguish between types and variables by naming convention (corollary. naming convention can be used for other info)

 ### [C] Naming conventions for module names
 Decisions: